tossenxD/dotfiles/README.md

-# Declarative Executor of Multiple User- and System-configurations (DEMUS)
+# Declarative Manager for System, User, and Hardware Configurations

 This repository can store and apply configuration declarations for multiple users and systems, currently limited to distributions Arch Linux and NixOS.
 The